spokestack/react-native-spokestack/README.md

 #### iOS

   - Drag the RNSpokestack.xcodeproj from the react-native-spokestack/ios folder to the Libraries group on Xcode in your poject.

+  - Click on your main project file (the one that represents the .xcodeproj) select Build Phases and drag the static library, libRNSpokestack.a, from the Libraries/RNSpokestack.xcodeproj/Products folder to Link Binary With Libraries

 ### Android Support